 To truly capture the winter wonderland look, The Knot suggests lovely, falling snowflakes throughout your photography, trees with snow playfully hanging from the branches, as well as mountainous landscapes in the background of your photos.

 Find Your Dream Wedding at The Estate at New Albany

-The Estate at New Albany is a full-service event venue that specializes in weddings, corporate events and private parties.
-Our emphasis is on timelessness, elegance, sophistication and providing you with an experience with you will absolutely never forget.
-No matter your winter wedding theme ideas – whether it’s a trend or something just for you – give us a call today and we’ll make your vision a reality.
+The Estate at New Albany is a full-service event venue specializing in weddings, corporate events, and private parties.
+Our emphasis is on timelessness, elegance, sophistication, and providing you with an experience you will absolutely never forget.
+So no matter your winter wedding theme ideas – whether it’s a trend or something just for you – give us a call today, and we’ll bring it to life.